 - A sense of hopelessness/loss of faith

 And there are other signs to look for too.
-If you are suffering from C-PTSD, you may have had several ineffective treatments or worked with doctors or therapists who gave you multiple diagnosis.
+If you are suffering from C-PTSD, you may have had several ineffective treatments.
+You may have worked with doctors or therapists who gave you multiple diagnosis.
+This often happens because they don’t recognize complex PTSD symptoms.

 People who suffer from complex PTSD also often feel like they have absolutely no power over the person/people who caused their trauma.
 As a result, they might feel like they have no power or control over anyone or anything at all.
 And therefore, they can sometimes give in to abuse easily—so the cycle continues.

-It’s not always easy to tell the difference between PTSD and C-PTSD.
+Understanding complex PTSD isn’t always easy.
+It’s not always so straightforward to tell the difference between PTSD and C-PTSD.
 The signs and symptoms are very similar, on the surface.

 Considering what type of trauma an individual has been through is one of the best ways to make this diagnosis.
 If you’ve been diagnosed with PTSD, but you went through chronic trauma, you may actually have complex PTSD and need a different treatment than previously considered.